 Plainly stated, these allegations are unfounded.
 Our core goal remains the same: to help our customers achieve financial success.
-We will not be distracted by the accusations or allow them to impact our customer service.
 You can continue to contact us and access our resources, just as you always have.

 How can I learn more about Income-Driven Repayment (IDR) plans?